SAN DIEGO VIOLENT CRIMES ATTORNEY

-The category of violent crimes encompasses a wide range of criminal acts.
-A criminal act may be physical in nature and cause bodily harm; it could also include harm done to another through the use of verbal threats.
+Under California criminal law, the category of violent crimes encompasses a wide range of criminal acts.
+A criminal act may be physical in nature and cause great bodily injury to the alleged victim, or it might be harm done to another through the use of verbal threats.
 Each case that’s classified under the violent crime spectrum is unique, and because there’s so much at stake, you need an experienced and knowledgeable attorney to aggressively defend your case.

-- Domestic Violence: Domestic violence is defined under California Penal Code 243(e)(1) as battery committed on a former spouse, spouse, partner, parent of one’s child, fiancé, or any individual with whom the defendant is intimate.
+Domestic violence crimes are defined under California Penal Code 243(e)(1) as battery committed on a former spouse, spouse, partner, parent of one’s child, fiancé, or any individual with whom the defendant is intimate.

-- Robbery: According to California Penal Code 211, robbery is defined as taking someone’s property from their body or area of possession by force or fear.
+According to California Penal Code 211, robbery crimes are defined as taking someone’s property from their body or area of possession by force or fear.

 - Murder, as stated in California Penal Code 187, “is the unlawful killing of a human being, or a fetus, with malice aforethought.”